 During the visit survey, the researcher can also develop different scenarios and probe the user about those scenarios or request them to give a Guided Tour to gain a better understanding of the user needs and behavior.

 Advantages of Visit Survey

-Visit Survey is a Human-centered approach that gives the researcher an inside peek at the kind of relationship a user has with their environment as well as the objects in the environment.
+Visit survey is a Human-centered approach that gives the researcher a inside peek at the kind of relationship a user has to their environment as well as the objects in the environment.
 It takes the user’s needs and behavior into account.

-The methods lend itself to get rich insights from the user on their needs, expectations, and behavior as well as on how conducive the user environment is to aid the users in performing the tasks that they must perform frequently or the tasks that may be challenging to perform.
+The methods lends itself to get rich insights from the user on their needs, expectations and behavior as well as how conducive is the user environment to aid the users in performing the tasks that they must perform frequently or the tasks that may be challenging to perform.

 Disadvantages of Visit Survey

-Visit Surveys are time-consuming as they are conducted with one user at a time.
+Visit surveys are time-consuming as they are conduction with one user at a time.
 Additionally, probing could take up additional time to understand the user and get valuable responses.

 Visit Survey is a field research method where researchers scan a particular subject by visiting it.
 A very simple example of Visit Survey is when you want to buy a home to live in; you would go around the location, look for convenience stores around, look for amenities, survey your home itself and get a broad understanding of the situation by being there yourself.
 In the context of formalized research, a researcher would have a set of parameters to observe and then visits a location to observe those parameters.
 Generally speaking, a Visit Survey is not a fully structured exercise since there are areas that the researcher wants to probe more where are certain areas just need quick glance.

 Use this method when you want to assess an environment of usage and that environment may influence usage of your product.